MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### Center

-Gets the center of the current view.
+Returns the center of the current view.
 Keep in mind that in oblique views (where some horizon is shown), the "center" that is returned may not be at the physical center of the control's viewable rectangle.

 _See also:_ [Geopoint](Geopoint-class.md)